|Lymphoma||Bone Marrow/Stem Cell|

 Efforts continue to develop an area of the hospital dedicated to the care of the gynecologic and gynecologic oncology patient.
 Currently, nurses on 4-West are certified in the administration of chemotherapy in order for patients to remain in a familiar, supportive environment for all of their surgical and medical care.
 As remodeling proceeds within the hospital, a specialized unit will be developed.

 The Gynecologic Health Directory contains a variety of topics on gynecologic health and cancer.

-The Nebraska Medical Center/UNMC has an advanced Gynological Cancer treatment program offered through its multdiscilinary oncology team.
+The Nebraska Medical Center/UNMC has an advanced Gynecological Cancer treatment program offered through its multidisciplinary oncology team.

 The cervix is the opening from the uterus into the vagina.
 Cervical cancer is one of the most common types of cancer.
 If detected early with Pap smear tests and pelvic examinations, cervical cancer is highly curable.
 Cervical cancer is strongly related to sexual activity.

 - Women who began having sexual intercourse at a young age (shortly after reaching puberty).

 - Women who have genital herpes or have had genital wart infections.

 To Lower Your Risk: